Prag8855/aab/content/guides/mietkaution.md

 - 1/3 a month after your lease starts
 - 1/3 two months after your lease starts

+Your lease starts when you *can* [move in](/guides/moving-in), not when you sign the contract, and not when you actually move in.[^3]

 > **Example:** Your *Kaution* is 3,000€.
 You can move in on January 1, but you move in on January 9.
 You must pay 1,000€ before January 1, 1,000€ before February 1, and 1,000€ before March 1.

-Your lease starts when you can [move in](/guides/moving-in), not when you sign the contract.[^3]

 Your landlord can't force you to...